Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 Note that the above code example is a simplified extract from the AreaAgent class, which provides alternate implementations for both the discrete and the continuous action spaces.

 #### Masking Discrete Actions
 When using Discrete Actions, it is possible to specify that some actions are impossible for the next decision.
-Then the agent is controlled by a the External or Internal Brain, the agent will be unable to perform the specified action.
+Then the agent is controlled by an External or Internal Brain, the agent will be unable to perform the specified action.
 Note that when the agent is controlled by a Player or Heuristic Brain, the agent will still be able to decide to perform the masked action.
 In order to mask an action, call the method `SetActionMask` in the `CollectObservation` method :

 ```csharp
 SetActionMask(branch, actionIndices)